 • Proposed Code of Conduct for Social Media

-With the cavalcade of subversive bad influences on social media, I see it as every responsible citizen’s duty to start adjusting their understanding of social media and how they use it.
+With the cavalcade of subversive bad influences on social media, I see it as every responsible citizen’s duty to start adjusting their understanding of it, and how they use it.
 Stop thinking that you are somehow above the harm it does.
 The more you believe you are above the fray, the more likely it is you are enacting the damage without even realizing it.